 I notice that from the direction they are floating off that they are heading straight up and over my shoulder.

-I decide to try my luck at the other side of the stage.
+I decided to try my luck on the other side of the stage.

 I have seen my fair share of firework displays around the world but nothing I have ever seen compares to the spectacle of thousands of lanterns being lit and simultaneously released into the night sky.